pctjzer/solution_charlie/README.md

 ## Tips for Scaling
 - **Horizontal Scaling**: Deploy multiple instances of the submission and retrieval services using a container orchestration tool like Kubernetes.
 Use a Redis cluster to handle increased data and request loads.
 - **Persistence**: Configure Redis to use persistence options like RDB snapshots or AOF logs to ensure data is saved to disk.
-- **Monitoring**: Use monitoring tools like Prometheus and Grafana to monitor the health and performance of the application and Redis instances.
+- **Monitoring**: Use monitoring tools like [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to monitor the health and performance of the application and Redis instances.
 - **Caching**: Implement caching strategies to reduce load on Redis and improve response times for frequently accessed data.

+## Things I would do next / differently

+- Provide an auto cleaning service as part of the testing to make sure that the service has no testing data in it for production.
+- Add a few more instructions and suggested approaches for the DevOps team to how they could roll this out and leverage the test (also would note the test currently leaves testing data)
+- Would do more commits to branches and work from them rather than the very bad practice of working from trunk.